Restrict access to data¶

 At the end of this section, agents should only have access to properties of their agency (or agencies).

-Odoo can be used to manage multiple companies inside the same system, however the actual handling is up to individual modules: Odoo itself provides the tools to manage the issue of company-dependent fields and multi-company rules, which is what we’re going to concern ourselves with.
+Odoo can be used to manage multiple companies inside the same system, however the actual handling is up to individual modules: Odoo itself provides the tools to manage the issue like company-dependent fields and multi-company rules, which is what we’re going to concern ourselves with.

 We want different agencies to be “siloed” from one another, with properties belonging to a given agency and users (whether agents or managers) only able to see properties linked to their agency.